mrocklin/thesis/search-direct.md

 include [Greedy](greedy.py)
 ~~~~~~~~~

-The functions `chain` and `imap` operate lazily, computing results as they are requested.
-Management of history, old state, and garbage collection is performed by the Python runtime and is localized to the generator mechanisms in the `chain` and `imap` functions found in the standard library `itertools`.
+We evaluate and multiplex streams of possibilities lazily, computing results as they are requested.
+Management of history, old state, and garbage collection is performed by the Python runtime and is localized to the generator mechanisms and `chain` functions found in the standard library.
+Similar elements are found within most functional or modern programming languages.

 #### Continutation